 We need fats to regulate our metabolism and to keep things moving smoothly.
 Without them our bodies go into peaks and troughs, provoked by the short term immediate energy provided by carbohydrates.

 In terms of sources of dietary fat, there are different kinds.
 It’s definitely true that some fats are better than others.
 So let’s have a look…

 Monounsaturated fats are the least controversial of fats in the media, so for people transitioning from a low-fat diet this is a good place to start.
 Monounsaturated fats can be found in olive oil, avocado, and nuts and seeds.

-One point that’s important to note about fats: most of them degrade - get damaged - by cooking at very high temperatures.
+It's important to note that when it comes to fats most of them degrade and get damaged when cooked at high temperatures.
 So it’s reasonably easy to lower the quality, and therefore decrease the nutritional value, of the fat you put into your body.
-Once you know this it’s easy to avoid.

-We all run a little bit differently on Fats.
-I always say at my seminars that I have a masters degree in nutrition and I still can’t tell a group of people one definite way to eat that will be right for everybody.
-We are all different.
-What this means practically when eating a real food diet is that some of us, like me, function best on protein and fats while others, like my wife, do really well on a diet that is comprised mostly of complex carbohydrates.
+We all run a little bit differently eating fats.
+I always say during my BePure seminars that I have a masters degree in nutrition yet I still can’t tell a group of people one definite way to eat.
+That's because we are all different.
+For example, when eating a whole food diet I function best on protein and fats while my wife does really well on a diet that is comprised mostly of complex carbohydrates.

 One of the key elements of the BePure Programme is that it helps you to identify where your unique genetics, metabolism and needs, place you on the spectrum of fats and proteins and carbohydrates.
 If you want to know more about this watch my macronutrient profile video.
 It’s the most important thing you can learn about yourself to implement healthy changes in your diet.